 If you choose to pull the payment trigger personally, the You Pay option is the way to go.
 With this, Tally sends you a reminder before your credit payment deadline.
 You can then pay for this using Tally’s linked checking account, or you can make payments through the card issuer’s site as you would normally do.

 If you opt for You Pay, you are essentially using Tally as a place to manage your credit cards but not necessarily exploiting its full potential.
 However, if you’re uncomfortable completely trusting a third party to make your payments for you, this is a good middle choice.

 Whichever option you deem necessary for your use is up to you.
 If you later decide that you want Tally Pay for certain cards but you prefer the You Pay option on others, it is worth noting that Tally lets you choose either option for each card.

 When you have debt from multiple credit cards, figuring out which one to pay off first can be challenging.

 There are two well-known debt payoff strategies, the stacking method, and the snowball method.
 The latter works by going through your debt list paying off the ones with the lowest balance first and working its way up to the highest.

-This approach is tempting since it allows you to tick off debts quickly; however, if the credit cards with the smallest balance don’t have the highest interest rate, it costs you significantly more money compared to the stacking method.
+This approach is tempting since it allows you to tick off debts quickly; however, if the credit card with the smallest balance doesn’t have the highest interest rate, it costs you significantly more money compared to the stacking method.

 The stacking method, also known as the debt avalanche method, focuses on interest rates instead of balances.
 With it, the debt with the highest interest is paid first, working its way to the debt with the least interest.